Lady Mary Grey: Throne claims

 As great-grandchildren of Henry VII, Mary and her sisters were potential heirs to the crown.
 When King Edward VI died on 6 July 1553, he left a will (approved by John Dudley, 1st Duke of Northumberland) naming Mary's eldest sister, Jane, recently married to Northumberland's son Guildford Dudley, to succeed to the throne.
 Some weeks before, on 25 May 1553, Mary Grey, still a young child, had been betrothed to her distant cousin Arthur Grey, 14th Baron Grey de Wilton, whose father was an ally of Northumberland.
-The attempt to secure a Protestant succession failed, and although Edward was briefly succeeded by Jane, the Privy Council of England changed sides and proclaimed his half sister, Mary.
+The attempt to secure a Protestant succession failed, and although Edward was briefly succeeded by Jane, the Privy Council of England changed sides and proclaimed his half sister, Mary I, as queen.
 Northumberland was executed on 22 August 1553.
 Queen Mary spared Jane's life and the lives of Jane's husband and father, but after the suppression of the Wyatt rebellion in early 1554, all three were executed, Jane and her husband on 12 February 1554, and Jane's father shortly thereafter, on 23 February.
 After Queen Mary's accession Mary Grey's betrothal to Arthur Grey was dissolved.

 On 1 March 1555, Mary's mother, Frances Brandon, took a second husband, Adrian Stokes.
 When Frances died on November 20, 1559, she left a life estate in most of her property to Stokes, while Mary received only a small inheritance yielding a modest income of £20 a year.
-However, Queen Elizabeth, who had acceded to the throne in November 1558, appointed Mary as one of her Maids of Honour and granted her a pension of £80.
+However, Queen Elizabeth I, who had acceded to the throne in November 1558, appointed Mary as one of her Maids of Honour and granted her a pension of £80.

-Since Elizabeth was childless, the two surviving Grey sisters were next in the line of succession under King Henry VIII's will, and were not permitted to marry without the Queen's permission.
+Since Elizabeth was childless, the two surviving Grey sisters were next in the line of succession under the will of Henry VIII, and were not permitted to marry without the Queen's permission.
 In December 1560, however, Katherine secretly married Edward Seymour, the eldest son of the Protector Somerset, incurring the Queen's unrelenting displeasure.
 As the ceremony had been performed by a priest who was never subsequently identified, and the only witness was Seymour's sister, Lady Jane Seymour, who died shortly after the marriage, Elizabeth was able to treat the marriage as though it had never taken place, and on 12 March 1563, she obtained a declaration that the marriage was invalid and that Edward Seymour, Viscount Beauchamp, Katherine's eldest son by Seymour, was illegitimate.
 Both Katherine and her husband were confined to the Tower, and they were later held under house arrest.